 An important goal of TEFL teaching is to keep students talking, getting them to practice new words and reinforce those they’ve learned.
 A simple tactic for doing this is asking questions about what they have, whether it be a drawing, a book, or a toy.
 However many teachers, myself included, often fall into a rut … Continue reading TEFL TIPS #5 – Asking the right questions.

-Moving is stressful.
-However, when everything you own fits into a backpack, that stress significantly decreases.
+Moving is stressful!
+Yet, when everything you own fits into a backpack, that stress significantly decreases.
 In truth, my move from Nakon Nayok to Lopburi wasn't stressful at all.
-It was exciting.
+It was exciting!
 Soon enough I'd get a new apartment, meet new people and start a new job.
 I was ready.
 Lopburi is not an unheard … Continue reading Teaching in Thailand: Part 4 – Six Months in Monkey City

 Teaching a bunch of kids English, how hard can it be?
-That was the dominant thought in my mind, every time I discussed the idea of a TEFL career when I was back in Wales.
-However, that pre-imagined vision soon vanished when I was stood in front of a class of 30 children, all staring at … Continue reading Teaching In Thailand: Part 2 – Teacher Liam
+That was the main thought in my mind every time I discussed the idea of a TEFL career when I was back in Wales.
+However, that pre-imagined reality soon vanished when I was stood in front of a class of 30 children, all staring … Continue reading Teaching In Thailand: Part 2 – Teacher Liam

 In May 2013, I left my cold and monotonous lifestyle in the Welsh valleys and embarked on a career as an ESL teacher.
 Here is how it all began....
 26/05/2013 Uncomfortably positioned between an attractive young Indian woman, and a very fidgety old one, on a flight from Heathrow, it hit me like a ton … Continue reading Teaching In Thailand: Part 1 – The Arrival